 As I mentioned, kitchens are notorious for becoming collection areas for all various odds and ends.
 But rarely is your kitchen the proper home for any of them.
 Change the culture in your home that allows them to stay there.
-Instead, think of your kitchen as a Department Store Customer Service Area – items enter there, but rarely stay.
+Instead, consider your kitchen a Department Store Customer Service Area – items enter there but rarely stay.
 You can also extend this thinking to items you already store in your kitchen: televisions, radios, telephone books, etc.

 6. We leave too many little jobs unfinished.

 When a counter is clear and tidy, it becomes motivation to put things away.
 But a cluttered counter attracts clutter… and unfinished jobs are clutter.
-Granted some projects take more time than others, but many kitchen jobs (washing the dishes, putting dishes in the dishwasher, wiping the counters, etc.) can be completed right away before ever leaving the kitchen in the first place.
+Granted, some projects take more time than others.
+Still, many kitchen jobs (washing the dishes, putting dishes in the dishwasher, wiping the counters, etc.) can be completed right away before ever leaving the kitchen in the first place.
 And finishing them will do wonders for your attitude the next time you walk in.